In this article you’ll learn every step you need to take to become an airline pilot.

 Military pilots already have some form of pilot’s license.
 However, you’ll need to achieve your commercial license for the FAA before you can work for the airlines.

-You’ll need to pass an exam at an FAA testing center, with questions surrounding the different types of aircraft, how to handle specific situations in the air and on the ground, as well as general knowledge on the industry and operations.
+You’ll need to pass an exam at an FAA testing center, with questions surrounding the different types of aircraft, how to handle specific situations in the air and on the ground, as well as general knowledge of the industry and operations.
 Instructors will take you into the air to allow you to prove your skillset and knowledge.

-What is the Difference between being a commercial pilot and an airline pilot.
+What is the Difference Between Being a Commercial Pilot and an Airline Pilot?

 A pilot must receive a commercial certificate in order to be paid to fly.
 To receive your commercial certificate you must have at least 250 hours of flight time.
 An airline pilot is a type of commercial pilot but one with stricter requirements.

-As you may have noticed in the outline above, most pilots achieve their commercial certificate fairly early in their career.
+As you may have noticed in the outline above, most pilots achieve their commercial certificate fairly early in their careers.
 Once you achieve a commercial certificate you can officially be hired to fly an airplane.

-Prior to that you cannot be paid to fly.
+Prior to that, you cannot be paid to fly.

 Wrapping Up – The Rewards Are Worth the Effort

+In this post we’ve covered how to become a commercial pilot.
 If you dream of becoming an airline pilot, now you have the knowledge you need to start your journey.
 Put in the time and effort, and you’ll soon be taking to the skies as a qualified pilot.

 We’ll take you through all of the required certificates and help you build up your 1,500 hours of flight time.
 Click the link above or give us a call to learn more about this incredible program.
 469.480.2211